-The Compensation Committee held one meeting during the fiscal year ended December 31, 2020.
+The Compensation Committee held one meeting during the fiscal year ended December 31, 2021.
 The duties and responsibilities of the Compensation Committee are set forth in the Charter of the Compensation Committee which was recently reviewed by our Compensation Committee.
 A copy of the Charter of the Compensation Committee is available on our website, located at ir.mustangbio.com.
 As discussed in its Charter, among other things, the duties and responsibilities of the Compensation Committee include approving any corporate goals and objectives relating to the compensation of our executive officers, evaluating the performance of our executive officers, and administering all of our executive compensation programs, including, but not limited to, our incentive and equity-based plans.
-The Compensation Committee evaluates the performance of all of our executive officers on an annual basis and reviews and approves on an annual basis all compensation programs and awards relating to such officers.
-The Compensation Committee applies discretion in the determination of individual executive compensation packages to ensure compliance with the Company's compensation philosophy.
-Our Chief Executive Officer makes recommendations to the Compensation Committee with respect to the compensation packages for officers other than himself.
+The Compensation Committee evaluates the performance of all of our executive officers.
+The Compensation rograms and awards relating to such officers.
+The Compensation Committee applies discretion in the determination of individual executive officer makes recommendations to the Compensation Committee with respect to the compensation packages for officers other than himself.